flipt-io/flipt-client-sdks/flipt-client-go/README.md

  // evaluation.WithNamespace(string): configures which namespace you will be making evaluations on
  // evaluation.WithURL(string): configures which upstream Flipt data should be fetched from
- // evaluation.WithUpdateInterval(int): configures how often data should be fetched from the upstream evaluationClient, err := evaluation.NewClient() if err != nil {
+ // evaluation.WithUpdateInterval(int): configures how often data should be fetched from the upstream
+ // evaluation.WithAuthToken(string): configures an auth token if your upstream Flipt instance requires it evaluationClient, err := evaluation.NewClient() if err != nil {
   log.Fatal(err)